lyuzizheng/lzz-blog/content/posts/study/im_architecture/index.md

     relative: true

 ---
-This essay takes me one month to finish writing, drawing figures.
-I will start from a view of PM to define what user's need for a simple instant messaging service as well as the perspective of an SWE to design how to implement these features (backend) in a robust and reliable way.
+This essay takes me one month to write, and draw figures.
+I will start from the view of a PM to define what user's need for a simple instant messaging service as well as the perspective of a SWE to demonstrate how to implement these features (backend) in a robust and reliable way.
 It will take some time to read and understand however it is followed by figures step by step.
 Do leave comments if u have any queires.

 ## What is "IM"